awsdocs/amazon-corretto-8-user-guide/doc_source/docker-install.md

  After the command completes, you have an image called *amazon\-corretto\-8*\.

- To launch this image locally, run the following command\.
+ To launch this image locally, run the following command.

 **Example**